Assessment Guide for Educators

 The Assessment Guide for Educators is a frontline resource for adult educators and administrators to better understand the new GED® assessment from the ground up.
 We dissect the new assessment and explain the decisions behind new item types, assessment targets, and other issues.

 The new assessment continues to measure high school equivalency.
 But it doesn’t stop there.
 GED Testing Service takes a giant step forward by measuring skills associated with success in a variety of pathways, including college coursework and job training programs.

-The Assessment Guide for Educators will guide you through the new assessment and highlight item types, assessment targets, guidelines for how items will be scored, and much more.
+The Assessment Guide for Educators guides you through the new assessment and highlights item types, assessment targets, guidelines for how items are scored, and much more.

 DOWNLOAD THE GUIDE

 You can download the entire three-chapter Guide with the "Complete Assessment Guide for Educators" link directly below, or you can choose to download individual chapters:

 To download or print the guide, click on the link above and save the page as a file with ".pdf" as the extension.
 Once saved to your desktop or a folder on your computer, you will be able to print the PDF.
 The guide will not print when opened in an Internet browser window.
 Want to see what else is new in the Assessment Guide for Educators?
 Visit our "What's New" page that lists the changes and additions.

 The Content Comparison document provides a look at what's similar between the 2002 Series GED® Test and the 2014 GED® test and what's going to be new.